coderefinery/reproducible-research/_episodes/04-reproducible-envs.md

 ## Containers

+A deeper level of virtualization is provided by container technology.

-- Containers can be built to bundle all the necessary ingredients (data, code, environment).
+- Containers can be built to bundle *all the necessary ingredients* (data, code, environment).
-- A great solution to the problem of ["dependency hell"](https://en.wikipedia.org/wiki/Dependency_hell).
 - Allows for seamlessly moving workflows across different platforms.
-- A container provides operating-system-level virtualization, i.e. it shares the host system’s kernel with other containers.
+- A container provides operating-system-level virtualization, sharing the host system’s kernel with other containers.
 - Popular container implementations are **[Docker](https://www.docker.com/)** and **[Singularity](http://singularity.lbl.gov/)**.
 - "[the term] is borrowed from Shipping Containers, which define a standard to ship goods globally.
 Docker defines a standard to ship software." ([from the Docker documentation](https://docs.docker.com/glossary/)).

 ### Docker

-- Docker provides containerization in software level.
 - Available for most common operating systems.
-- Provides an easy and fast way to bundle all the necessary libraries and data together.
-- A mechanism to "send the computer to the data", when data is too large or too sensitive to travel over network.
+- A mechanism to "send the computer to the data" when data is too large/sensitive to travel over network.
 - DockerHub is a platform to share Docker images (stored in repositories - similar to Git repository).
 - Public Docker images available on [DockerHub](https://hub.docker.com/) but a word of warning: <span style="color: red">not all images can be trusted!
 There have been examples of contaminated images so investigate before using images blindly</span>.